wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-message-transport/includes/3-configure-smtp-domains.md

 #### Relay domains

 An accepted domain should be configured as a relay domain (also known as non-authoritative domain) when some or none of the recipients in that domain exist in your Exchange organization (for example, partners or subsidiaries).
-Exchange is not responsible for generating NDRs for non-existent recipients in a relay domain.
+Exchange isn't responsible for generating NDRs for non-existent recipients in a relay domain.
 Instead, you configure a Send connector with the address space of the relay domain, and you configure this Send connector to use smart host routing to relay messages to their destination (directly or to the next hop).

 You can configure a relay domain as either an internal or external relay domain.
 The characteristics of each are described below: